musakacmaz/kisko/README.md

 # kisko
-this is an medical app that built with ionic.
+this is a medical app that built with ionic.